DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.items.canTradeWithContents(item)``

+  Returns false if the item or any contained items cannot be traded.

+* ``canTradeAnyWithContents(item)``

-  Checks whether the item and all items it contains, if any, can be traded.
+  Returns true if the item is empty and can be traded or if the item contains any item that can be traded.

 * ``dfhack.items.markForTrade(item, depot)``